President of Lucasfilm Kathleen Kennedy Shares Experience with George Lucas

 I think J.J.’s very definitely one of those filmmakers.
 He just accesses every beat of the storytelling process in a way that you feel that he’s always connected to the audience, whether they’re seven or 700.
 He just has that unique ability.
 He made it such a fun experience.
 He’s meticulous about the story and the technical aspect of making the movie.

 He makes it a totally inclusive, really fun experience on the set.
 I remember all the years I worked with Steven, he used to always say that that kind of energy in the creative process gets translated to the screen and I think that that’s very much what J.J. does as well.”

 Tell us a little bit about meeting with George Lucas.

 “Oh yeah.
-In the process I said to him, ‘You know, so there’s a lot to absorb here, George.
+In the process, I said to him, ‘You know, so there’s a lot to absorb here, George.
 How do we go about doing that?
 Are things written down?
 Is, is there…?’
 He said, ‘No!
 It’s in my head!’
-So, realizing that so much of it was in his head meant that there had to be a lot of discussion and that’s what we all started doing right from the beginning.
+So, realizing that so much of it was in his head meant that there had to be a lot of discussions and that’s what we all started doing right from the beginning.

-We created this kind of brain trust where certain people within Lucasfilm who had been there for a long, long time with George and had worked with him day in and day out in the storytelling process or say inside of I.L.M. with creative visuals and production design and artwork and what not.
+We created this kind of brain trust where certain people within Lucasfilm who had been there for a long, long time with George and had worked with him day in and day out in the storytelling process or say inside of I.L.M. with creative visuals and production design and artwork and whatnot.
 So, we started pulling all of those people together and then added into that some new people and tried to get as much out of his head as we possibly could for as long as we could before he retired.”